linktoken/TinySA-CSV-convertor/README.md

 		- AllSigned - Only scripts signed by a trusted publisher can be run.
 		- RemoteSigned - Downloaded scripts must be signed by a trusted publisher before they can be run.
 		- Unrestricted - No restrictions; all scripts can be run.
-    - This script can run with Unrestricted ONLY !
    	- Change PowerShell policy to Unrestricted, Type " set-executionpolicy unrestricted " and type " A " to continue .

  B: How to run script